 Use case and constraint specific optimization

-SOA (Service Oriented Software Architecture)
+Automotive SOA (Service-Oriented Software Architecture)

 Any ECU, Domain Controller or Gateway becomes a platform or repository on which Tier 1 vendors and OEMs develop their services using standardized protocols that facilitate communications and enable easy data transfer, irrespective of the underlying hardware, topology and protocols that are used to create the services.

 SOA as a Service will drastically reduce the software modular cost, eliminate the need to test the entire system, and allow for rapid updates and quick feature introduction into the field.
 This streamlined behind the scenes updates/upgrades is similar to mobile phones (iphonize).

 An additional advantage of SOA for automotive is that it allows for built-in security (such as seamless encryption) & application containment so that applications can be monitored and prohibited from destabilizing other components of the system.

 The SOA Platform provides a real-time safe and secure environment for the operation of multiple services within a client-server framework.

 It also includes a special partition that implements the functionality of the GuardKnox Communication Lockdown™ mechanism that acts as a safeguard securing the entire vehicle computer network.